open-kbs/openkbs/README.md

 3. Observe real-time rendering by refreshing your browser at http://{kbId}.apps.localhost:38593/

-4. Push the changes to your remote KB:
+4. Push the changes to your remote app instance:

    ```bash
    openkbs push